 “The Pathfinder is a great step forward for life science research in Australia.
 AARNet is excited to be a partner in this initiative and to be contributing sustainable infrastructure that will underpin life science research and discoveries, and support data growth into the future,” said Dr Carina Kemp, Director eResearch, AARNet.

-This is a collaborative initiative for Australia’s research community and we welcome additional partners, if you are interested in participating please contact the team below.
+This is a collaborative initiative for Australia’s research community and we welcome additional partners.
+If you are interested in participating, please contact the team of Pathfinder contacts:

 - Andrew Lonie